-There’s one narrative that lending industry workers know all too well: lenders getting calls from customers claiming their bank accounts have been hacked, with thieves wiping out hundreds or thousands of dollars.
+There’s one narrative that lending industry workers know all too well: direct online loan lenders getting calls from customers claiming their bank accounts have been hacked, with thieves wiping out hundreds or thousands of dollars.

 While some of these cases turn out to be fibs after further investigation, others are true as customers gladly hand over police reports to prove their ordeals.
 The reports often show a pattern of customers not taking strong steps to safeguard their bank accounts, making it too easy for someone with negative intentions to access their funds.